GoPro Hero HD: Shooting Video & Mounting Tips and Tricks from years of my personal experience as a creative professional.

 Tip 7: Don’t get caught on your shoot without a Wasabi Power Battery and Charger Kit.
 There is a simple rule when shooting on location, make sure you have 3x the amount of power / batteries than you actually need.
 This is super important!
 Many factors drain power including fluctuations in temps and vibration loss even with the replaceable lithium packs.

-Tip 8: If you plan on shooting underwater footage (not just in and out of the water as in typical water shots) you need to have the GoPro Dive Housing to provide maximum photo and video sharpness underwater in all resolutions.
+Tip 8: If you plan on shooting underwater footage with the older GoPro cameras (not just in and out of the water as in typical water shots) you need to have the GoPro Dive Housing to provide maximum photo and video sharpness underwater in all resolutions.
 Without this Dive Housing your imagery and videos will be blurry and the vignetting around the edges will make the footage unusable.
-Waterproof to 197′/60m, the Dive Housing is ideal for diving, snorkeling and any underwater filming scenario.
+Waterproof to 197’/60m, the Dive Housing is ideal for diving, snorkeling and any underwater filming scenario.

 I recommend that if you have never tested this camera underwater you should do so before a shoot.
 It’s not as easy to use as a professional rig but it’s just a little tricky.
 The underwater footage you get will be worth every penny.